chef/chef-web-docs/content/deprecations_attributes.md

 Setting node attributes with `set` or `set_unless` has been deprecated in favor of explicitly setting the precedence level.
-These methods will be removed in Chef Client 14.
+These methods will be removed in Chef Infra Client 14.

-Removal: Chef Client 14
+Removal: Chef Infra Client 14

 ### Example